 Visiting the Muslim Quarter of the Albaicin and the Capilla Real and the incredible Alhambra are just some of the ways your day can be filled.
 Granada is also known for its incredible food - not least of all its Arab pastries - so you could also fill your whole day pleasuring your sense of taste.

 Bouncing out of bed should be no problem this morning, given the day of exploration we have laying ahead.
 Fez is sitting patiently on our to-do list.
-Yes, we are crossing into another country today, exotic Morocco, where tagines and treats await.After we've caught the wind in our hair we'll disembark the boat and drive through dusty roads and palm trees to Fez, the medieval capital of Morocco & a time capsule of the ancient Arab world, it will tantalize you to your very core, and tomorrow is a full day to go deep.
+Yes, we are crossing into another country today, exotic Morocco, where tagines and treats await.With an English rock (aptly named the Rock of Gibraltar), this English colony can be explored on an optional tour of the rock with our guide, where you'll see the far reaching landscapes, as well as get up close to the cheekier residents, monkeys or Barbary Apes if you're wanting to keep it official!
+Just try and make sure they don't steal your hat.
+Visit St. Michael's Caves, and the 'Den' but the views are the jewel in the crown.
+Utter bliss.After we've caught the wind in our hair we'll disembark the boat and drive through dusty roads and palm trees to Fez, the medieval capital of Morocco & a time capsule of the ancient Arab world, it will tantalize you to your very core, and tomorrow is a full day to go deep.

 Today will see us stepping back - just casually - to the remnants of 9th century North Africa.
 Today is going to be busy, because that's the best way to see it all.
 Amongst histoical sights, we'll see the Royal Palace or Wooden Galerie (Foundouk Nijarrine), marvel our way through the UNESCO-listed Medina with a Local Guide, looking for exostic mementos, and begin to uncover the layers of Moroccan mysteries hidden within the city.
 We'll even find time for a spot of carpet-shopping at the drool-worthy Cooperative of Handmade Carpets.
 Tonight, you can opt to go local or put on your party pants for an optional Moroccan feast & show.

 We say farewell to Fez and her many traditions and head to perhaps the most famous city in the country – Marrakech.
 This evening, see exactly why they call Marrakech the Red City.We've made it to Marrakech, a place of pretty architecture, a bustling medina and shopping opportunities galore.
 This place is fast, fun and exciting, in every possible way.
 On arrival you could head to Jamaa el Fna Square to rub shoulders with the locals and grab some eats on the run.
-One place to get 'the shot' is from a restaurant overlooking the Medina, the smokey atmosphere, local music and people bustling under the twinkling lights, is something you'll never forget.
+One place to get 'the shot' is from a restaurant overlooking the Medina, the smoky atmosphere, local music and people bustling under the twinkling lights, is something you'll never forget.
+And you won’t forget tonight’s accommodation in a hurry, either.
+Our Special Stay in Marrakech is Riad Africa, a retreat formed from 3 historical merchant houses.
+Here we’ll enjoy two swimming pools, a traditional spa, a rooftop restaurant and Morroccan cooking school, not to mention the gorgeous architecture and decor.
 Tomorrow, exploring galore awaits.

 We'll guide you around the city's hotspots with our local Morroccan guide leading the charge.
 On our hitlist this morning is a berber pharmacy to pick up some argan oil and other exotic potions and lotions, then free time is yours.
 Taking on the markets of the Medina like a boss is a must while you're here, and an unforgettable experience.
 It's here you'll pick up treats and treasures, stopping for tagines to re-fuel but of course.
 Looking for a little bit of culture?
 The Marjorelle Gardens, owned by Yves St Laurent are a slice of paradise in amongst the madness, with the electric blues and yellow colours and lush green plants making for A+ Instagram opportunities.
 Tonight, getting your eat on is a must, and our optional feast and show is the best way to do just that as you indluge in tagines, cous cous and lip smacking desserts that guarantee you'll be rolling out of there but travellers, the night is young!